 |

-Walk The walk starts in the car park at Leaplish.
-1) Follow the path out of the north end of the car park and skirt along the shore into an inlet where the footpath becomes clearly visible.
+Walk We started this walk in the car park at Leaplish.
+1) We followed the path out of the north end of the car park and skirt along the shore into an inlet where the footpath became clearly visible.
 This was necessary when we did this walk due to tree felling next to the car park.
 When this is complete you should be able to follow the footpath through the forest again (waymarked).

-2) A short distance along the inlet you will see a footbridge on your right.
-Cross this bridge and follow the footpath along the other side of the inlet.
+2) A short distance along the inlet there is a footbridge on your right.
+We crossed this bridge and follow the footpath along the other side of the inlet.
 Some of the best views of Kielder Water are from this point.
 You can see along the lake as far as the dam if the weather is clear.

-3) Follow this path, crossing more footbridges as it skirts around the shoreline.
-The path is wide and recently laid along here but comes to an abrupt end at a fence beside the forest.
+3) We followed this path, crossing more footbridges as it skirts around the shoreline.
+The path was wide and recently laid along here but came to an abrupt end at a fence beside the forest.

-4) From here turn right and walk down towards the lake until you reach a stile across the fence.
-Cross the stile and follow the path up through the forest.
-Here is when you may need good navigation skills, depending on when you do this walk.
+4) From here we turned right and walk down towards the lake until you reach a stile across the fence.
+We then crossed the stile and follow the path up through the forest.
+Here is when we needed good navigation skills, depending on when you do this walk.
 According to the O.S.
-Map the path should follow roughly the edge of the forest for a while before bearing slightly to the right and then downhill to a stile where you leave the forest.
+Map the path should follow roughly the edge of the forest for a while before bearing slightly to the right and then downhill to a stile where we left the forest.

 When we did this walk however the path had been destroyed by tree felling and we took a wrong route that brought us out of the forest at the wrong place.
 This was the only visible route se we had to follow it.
 As it happens it brought us to Mounces Viewpoint which provides superb views north over the forest to the Scottish Border.